ABOUT THE DANISH CASTLE CENTRE

-In the heart of Vordingborg lies Denmark's Castle Center.
-Get the stories of the powerful kings and queens of the Middle Ages.
+Located in the heart of Vordingborg, the Danish Castle Centre brings to life the stories of the powerful kings and queens of the Middle Ages.

 Buy ticket

-In the heart of Vordingborg, at the foot of the iconic Goose Tower, you will find Denmark's Castle Center – an interactive experience center for the whole family.
-Here, where the monarchy once ruled, you can experience medieval castles, power and history firsthand.
+In the heart of Vordingborg, at the foot of the iconic Goose Tower, lies the Danish Castle Centre – an interactive experience for the whole family.

-Here are hours of entertainment and learning for the whole family, where children and adults can discover history together.
+Enjoy hours of entertainment and learning for the whole family, where children and adults can explore history together.

-Don't miss a trip up Vordingborg's iconic landmark, the Goose Tower – the best-preserved medieval tower in the Nordic region.
-Entrance to the tower is included in the ticket price.
+Don’t miss the chance to climb Vordingborg’s iconic landmark, the Goose Tower – the best-preserved medieval tower in the Nordic region.
+Admission to the tower is included in your ticket.

-Inside, you will find a raw exhibition building with concrete walls and subdued lighting.
-Several walls are decorated by Norwegian street artist Pøbel, whose large graffiti paintings help to emphasize the raw character of the building and the exhibition's surprising meeting between past and present.
+Inside, you enter a raw exhibition space with concrete walls and low, atmospheric lighting.
+Several walls feature large-scale graffiti works by the Norwegian street artist Pøbel, reinforcing the building’s rugged character and the exhibition’s surprising dialogue between past and present.

-The exhibitions are staged with light projections on the walls, developed by the light and video artists from Dark Matters, and the purpose is to support the stories and tell everything that cannot be written or said in words.
+The exhibitions are brought to life through light projections on the walls, created by the light and video artists of Dark Matters.
+These projections enhance the storytelling and communicate what cannot be captured in words alone.

-The design, concept and production of the exhibitions at Denmark's Castle Center are carried out by the castle center's own exhibition team in collaboration with:
+The design, concept and production of the exhibitions at the Danish Castle Centre have been carried out by the Centre’s own exhibition team in collaboration with:

 Lundgaard and Tranberg (architects of exhibition house)